Last Updated: July 13, 2020

 Seemandhra, comprising Rayalaseema and coastal Andhra, has most of the power projects of undivided Andhra Pradesh.
 Coal based power plants are mostly located in the state due to proximity to the ports.
 The Visakhapatnam port ranks fourth in terms of port traffic in India.
-It handled 63.54 million tonnes of traffic during 2017-18.
-Traffic handled during April 2018-March 2019 reached 65.30 million tonnes.
+It handled 65.30 million tonnes of traffic during 2018-19.
+Traffic handled during April-February 2019-20 reached 66.74 million tonnes.

 The Union Government has planned to develop metro rail projects at three locations in the state, including Visakhapatnam, Guntur and Vijayawada.
-The first phase of the Vijayawada Metro Rail Project is expected to be completed by August 2018 and the Visakhapatnam Metro Rail Project is expected to be completed by December 2018.
+The projects have received approval and now will be going to source funds.

 Click to access the Andhra Pradesh Industry Archived Report